Lriego/BES-analysis/README.md

 ## 3. Main Pipeline

 The script **bes_analysis.sh** calls in other programs but has the advantage that it automats the process.
-The script proceeds in five elegible stages:
+The script proceeds in five eligible stages:

 1. '**abi2fastq**' finds all Sanger reads in **AB1** format of a directory and convert them into **FASTQ** format.
 2. '**qual**' evaluates per base quality of the sequences a gives a report using FastQC.